 New Leaf commissioned Artists will be joined by artists from Wales, Norway and the Basque Country working with the universities and communities in the different countries to create artworks, seminars events and exhibitions between 2018 and 2020.

-The program links the international Biophilic City, a European Green Capital and Euro City programmes.
+The program links the international Biophilic City and European Green Capital programmes.

 ‘To create engaging transformative visions of a better world, to increase our chances of solving the unsustainability of present social-ecological system dynamics….To create spaces for imagination and engagement with communities to get ownership about their climate futures at local/regional levels….
 ‘Conventional science methods are not enough (to create a change in behaviour)…climate change is mostly a symptom and amplifier of impacts rather than a cause, sustainability is mostly an engagement challenge, not only a scientific one…Art based methods are uniquely placed to foster collective imagination, social energy and awareness.’
 J. David Tàbara & Diego Galafasi Sustainabilogy Universitat Autònoma de Barcelona & Stockholm Resilience Centre